Treats multiple myeloma and mantle cell lymphoma.

 - Blood pressure medicine, insulin or diabetes medicine that you take by mouth

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have liver disease, heart disease, congestive heart failure, low blood pressure, or a history of fainting.
-Tell your doctor if you have diabetes, herpes virus infection, lung disease, or nerve problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, heart disease, heart failure, low blood pressure or a history of fainting, diabetes, or herpes virus infection.